pauliwally/mockup/README.md

 As a user, I want to discover companies/brands that treat people and planet well in order to become a more active customer and advocate of ethical companies.
 As an administrator,
 As I user, I want to learn about good/bad companies/brands through other users' comments and votes.
+As a user, I want to create a user profile to store my activity and connect with other users.